 \subsection{The $g \to q\bar{q}g$ channel}

-Let us start with the calculation of the amplitude fo the $g \to q\bar{q}g$.
+Let us start with the calculation of the amplitude for the $g \to q\bar{q}g$.
 The diagrams involved at the level of the amplitude for this process are shown in Figure \ref{fig:Trijet qbarqg}.
-Each row in the figure corresponds to different ``bare" topologies of this channel which can be classified by the parent who emits the final state gluon.
+Each row in the figure corresponds to different ``bare" topologies of this channel which can be classified by which parent parton emits the final-state gluon.
 The first, second and third row correspond to the gluon emission by the quark, gluon and the antiquark, respectively.
 Due to the symmetries of the diagrams with gluon emission by a quark and an antiquark, the amplitude for the gluon emission by antiquark can be inferred using charge conjugation.
 We must therefore only compute six of the nine possible diagrams of the process.
 We will show an example of the calculation of the gluon emission by a quark with the shockwave interacting with all final state partons, diagram R1.
-The calculation of the rest of the diagrams follow a similar strategy, so we will only present our final expressions for them in the form of the amplitude introduced in expression Eq.\,\eqref{general amplitude trijets}.
+The calculations of the rest of the diagrams follow a similar strategy, so we will only present our final expressions for them in the form of the amplitude introduced in Eq.\,\eqref{general amplitude trijets}.

 Before starting with the calculation, let us list the relevant variables for the process at hand.
 In table \ref{momentum labels} we display the momentum, polarization, and color labels employed for this process.